Religious Studies (MA)

 The master in Religious Studies will equip you with a range of important skills and knowledge that will help you stand out in any future career.
 Our students' specialised knowledge is complemented by a broad and contextual understanding as well as critical-thinking skills that can be applied to the most complex conceptual problem.

 Many of our students choose to do an internship during their study.
 Internships are a great way to gain indispensable firsthand experience in your area of interest before you decide on making it a career.
-In recent years students from the Religious Studies and Theology programme have been doing internships at the following organisations:
+In recent years students from the Religious Studies programme have been doing internships at the following organisations:

 - Representative Office of the Netherlands in Ramallah